ucberkeley-ee290c/fa22/labs/lab1-chipyard/chipyardlab-bringup.md

   output io_in_ready, io_out_valid, io_out_bits;
 ```

-We have tried to replicate this in the `src/main/scala/vcu118/bringup/ConfigsOsci.scala` file.
-Look at the difference in `TSIHostParams` here versus in the `Configs.scala` file in the same directory.
+We have tried to replicate this in the `src/main/scala/vcu118/osci/Configs.scala` file.
+Look at the difference in `TSIHostParams` here versus in the `src/main/scala/vcu118/bringup/Configs.scala` file.
 Let's generate the verilog for the Osci configuration:

 ```
 make verilog SUB_PROJECT=osci
 ```

-Now open the generated verilog in `generated-src/*/*.top.v` file for the `OsciRocketBringupConfig` (
+Now open the generated verilog in `generated-src/*/*.top.v` file for the `RocketOsciConfig` (
-`generated-src/chipyard.fpga.vcu118.bringup.BringupVCU118FPGATestHarness.OsciRocketBringupConfig/chipyard.fpga.vcu118.bringup.BringupVCU118FPGATestHarness.OsciRocketBringupConfig.top.v`)
+`generated-src/chipyard.fpga.vcu118.osci.OsciVCU118FPGATestHarness.RocketOsciConfig/chipyard.fpga.vcu118.osci.OsciVCU118FPGATestHarness.RocketOsciConfig.top.v`)
 and locate the module declaration for `GenericDeserializer`.
 Which signal is contributing to the mismatch?
-Try out a few changes to the `TSIHostParams` in `OsciConfigs.scala` and re-generate the verilog to try to make these ports match.
+Try out a few changes to the `TSIHostParams` in `osci/Configs.scala` and re-generate the verilog to try to make these ports match.

 ## FPGA Bitstream Generation